How Wages Determine Roth Catch-Up Contributions in 2026

 What Multi-Entity Employers Need to Know

 Beginning in 2026, the SECURE 2.0 Roth catch-up requirement becomes operational.
-For many employers, the rule itself is not new.
-What is new is the level of coordination it demands.
+For many employers, the rule itself is familiar.
+The operational coordination it requires is what elevates the conversation.

-On paper, the mandate is simple.
-For employees who are eligible for catch-up contributions, those contributions must be made as Roth if the employee exceeded the statutory wage threshold in the prior year.
-If the plan cannot support Roth catch-ups, the employee cannot make catch-up contributions at all.
+On paper, the mandate is straightforward.
+Employees who are eligible for catch-up contributions must make those contributions as Roth if their prior-year wages exceeded the statutory threshold.
+When a plan does not support Roth catch-ups, the participant cannot make catch-up contributions for that year.

 “Get Roth in your plan.
 Have the flexibility.
 Have it there.”

-For the 2026 plan year, the Roth catch-up requirement applies if all of the following are true:
+For the 2026 plan year, the Roth catch-up requirement applies when three conditions are met:

 • The participant elects to make catch-up contributions